ELC1123/Cache-Simulation-Project/README.md

 | Set 7 |    15    |    47    |    55    |    7    |

     Blocks 17 to 30 will then be inserted, followed by blocks 1 to 6.
 These will all result in misses and will replace the cache blocks of Set 0 and Set 7 of Block 0 and Sets 1 to 6 of Block 1.
     This is then followed by inserting blocks 7 and 8, which will result in hits.
-This also makes Sets 0 and 7 of Block 3 the most recently used cache blocks.
+This also makes the cache blocks of Block 3 in Sets 0 and 7 the most recently used cache blocks.

 |       | Block 0 | Block 1 | Block 2 | Block 3 |
 | :-----: | :-------: | :-------: | :-------: | :-------: |